 - Your family's annual income falls within the Income Eligibility Guidelines set by the United States Department of Agriculture (USDA) Food and Nutrition Service.

-- You're enrolled in a federal, state, or local program that aids students from low-income families, for example, TRIO programs like Upward Bound.
+- You're enrolled in a federal, state, or local program that aids students from low-income families (e.g., TRIO programs like Upward Bound).

 - Your family receives public assistance.

-- You’re homeless or live in federally subsidized public housing or a foster home.
+- You're unhoused or reside in federally subsidized public housing or a foster home.